daniel-smyth/penpal/lib/db/services/README.md

 - Connect to the database before performing any database operations, and disconnect after you are done.

 - Keep the services decoupled from other parts of the application.

-This file provides a clear explanation of the purpose and usage of the service classes in your project, and also provides guidelines on how to use them correctly and effectively.